eastgenomics/eggd_apheleia/README.md

 - exon 3 / exon 27: 1.1793
 - (exon 3 + exon 5) / exon 27: 2.28548

+This combination of exon ratios was chosen because it was the simplest combination which can exclude a known false positive among control samples used for testing.
+Further information can be found at https://cuhbioinformatics.atlassian.net/wiki/spaces/URA/pages/3045458090/231205+eggd+hydra+v0.0.2

 This app is intended for inclusion in the Uranus workflow for somatic variant calling in haematological oncology cases.

 ## Usage